NYFF60 review: ‘SHE SAID’ is retraumatizing and revitalizing. It’s a must-see.

 Review & Press Conference: ‘BURNT’ is a tasty dish we’ve had before

 Burnt_Poster2_FINAL2Chef Adam Jones (Bradley Cooper) had it all – and lost it.
 A two-star Michelin rockstar with the bad habits to match, the former enfant terrible of the Paris restaurant scene did everything different every time out, and only ever cared about the thrill of creating explosions of taste.
 To land his own kitchen and that third elusive Michelin star though, he’ll need the best of the best on his side, including the beautiful Helene (Sienna Miller).
-BURNT is a remarkably funny and emotional story about the love of food, the love between two people, and the power of second chances.
+BURNT is a remarkably funny and emotional story about the love of food, and the preparation of recipes as gourmet chocolate cookies which you can even get deliver to your home now a days.

 BRADLEY COOPER stars in BURNT.